Shahbaz's all-round show seals Bengal's second win on trot | Sports-Games

 For Shahbaz, who has been brought back by Royal Challengers Bangalore for Rs 2.40 crore, this was his second man-of-the-match show on the trot.

+''I am obviously enjoying my role.
+I have been playing the role of an all-rounder for a long time now, always prepared to give my best for my team.

+''I come to bat at seven for Bengal, it's always a crucial spot and I am very happy that I am able to perform well for Bengal,'' said Shahbaz, who scored 40 and 51 and returned with four wickets.

-Against Baroda in the last match, Shahbaz scored a 71 not out in the second innings to turn it around for Bengal after they were shot out for 88 in the first innings.
+In the last match against Baroda, Shahbaz scored a 71 not out in the second innings to turn it around for Bengal after they were shot out for 88 in the first innings.

+''The team is upbeat, we are confident about our bowling and batting.
+We'll give everything to win the next.''
+Bengal will take on Chandigarh in their final round group B fixture from March 3.

 Brief Scores: At Barabati Stadium: Bengal 242 and 201.
 Hyderabad 205 and 166; 61.2 overs (Tilak Varma 90, Ravi Teja 23; Akash Deep 4/41, Shahbaz Ahmed 3/41).
 Bengal won by 72 runs.